Who is this article for?

 Sign up for email notifications

-If you want to be notified when Code42 identifies a security vulnerability, sign up for email notifications.
+If you want to be notified when Code42 identifies a security vulnerability, update your email preferences:

 - Code42: Security